create3000/x_ite/docs/_posts/components/Core/MetadataDouble.md

 ### SFString [in, out] **reference** ""

-Reference to the metadata standard or definition defining this particular metadata value.
+*reference* to the metadata standard or definition defining this particular metadata value.

 ### MFDouble [in, out] **value** [ ]